 Many online users felt that SoloLearn was an effective tool for learning the basics of a programming language, though some reported that the questions were too easy.

-Elsewhere on Reddit, one user said “I wouldn’t use it as a sole resource but it’s okay on a bus trip or something.”
-Similarly, another user was disappointed with SoloLearn’s lack of rigor: “The explanations were very brief, and the exercises/quizzes seem pointless, all simple fill in the blank that doesn’t teach at all.”
-That user was also disappointed that experienced users could not skip over topics and “have to go through each lesson.”
+Elsewhere on Reddit, one user said “I wouldn’t use it as a sole resource but it’s okay on a bus trip or something”.
+Similarly, another user was disappointed with SoloLearn’s lack of rigor.
+They said, “The explanations were very brief, and the exercises/quizzes seem pointless, all simple fill in the blank that doesn’t teach at all.”
+That user was also disappointed that experienced users could not skip over topics.
+They said it was unfortunate they “have to go through each lesson.”

 Alternatives to SoloLearn